The following information is only as accurate as the last update! However, it is a starting point.

 If you have the tell-tale bull’s eye rash (which is a definite sign of Lyme – no testing required), or any other type of rash, you should take a photo of the rash and note the date, the size and where you were bitten (both on body and location – if known), as it might disappear before you get to the Doctor.
 There are a variety of rashes possible and other things that ticks can transmit can also result in a rash.
 An erythema migrans rash generally grows in size over time.

 You should also either have a copy of, or at least be knowledgeable about, the CDC website page regarding untreated Lyme symptoms as many Doctors still believe that Lyme is nothing more than a rash and flu-like symptoms – https://www.cdc.gov/lyme/signs_symptoms/index.html.
-They would be wrong!
+The federal government website also has information on a variety of symptoms possible if untreated.

 If in Nova Scotia, you should have a copy of the Nova Scotia Statement for Managing Lyme disease document – http://novascotia.ca/dhw/cdpc/documents/statement_for_managing_LD.pdf.
 The Statement for Managing LD also includes some general treatment guidelines and, although I don’t agree with everything it says as it still follows the outdated IDSA guidelines, it should get your Doctor started in the right direction.
 Along with this Statement, you should also have this note on the IDSA website – http://www.idsociety.org/Guidelines_Patient_Care/.
 They are guidelines only!